-When illness and conflict coincide, it becomes complex.
+When sick leave and conflict coincide, it becomes complex.
 MediRights guides you through this difficult situation.

-Was the conflict first or the illness?
+Was the conflict first or the sick leave?
 In practice, they often reinforce each other.
 A conflict causes stress, stress leads to complaints, and the complaints complicate resolving the conflict.
 You end up in a downward spiral that's difficult to escape from.

 Each year, an estimated 70,000 to 100,000 sick reports are the result of an underlying workplace conflict.
+Often these involve mental health issues.
 It's a common problem that requires a nuanced approach.
 Not only the medical side needs to be addressed, but also the conflict itself.

 MediRights guides employees who find themselves in this difficult situation.
 We help unravel the situation, protect your legal position and guide you towards a solution.